 A Raspberry Pi Zero Geiger Counter / Radiation Monitor

-Designed by Granz Scientific in United States of AmericaNo shipping info available.
+Designed by Granz Scientific in United States of AmericaThis product is no longer available for sale.

 This is an add-on board for the Raspberry Pi Zero which allows the DIY enthusiast to easily build a networked radiation monitor with a rich web-based UI.
 This is a fully open hardware and open source design.
 The tube provided with the board (if selected when purchased) is an SBM-20, which is quite sensitive.
 Clips on the board secure the Geiger-Muller tube for easy replacement.
 Note that a Geiger Tube or Raspberry Pi Zero W is not included with the product by default.
 If you'd like a tube and Raspberry Pi Zero W with SD card (preconfigured), please add these options.